Nursing, Associate Degree

 - Complete admissions application to Central Piedmont.

-- Submit high school transcripts and any college transcripts to Central Piedmont Admissions, Records and Registration.
+- Submit high school transcripts and any college transcripts to Central Piedmont Admissions, Records, and Registration.

 - Complete an application to the nursing program.

-- Show proof of meeting the required cut scores for the ATI Teas admission test.
+- Show proof of meeting the following admission requirements:

 Additional Costs and Requirements